 Millions of books are sold about finding purpose.
 There are no magic formulas, but Becoming BUILT TO LEAD will give you a framework, beginning with your worldview.
-Your core beliefs about why we’re here, what it means to be a human, is there a God, can we know him, etc., are foundational.
+Your core beliefs about why you’re here, who you are, and how to work and live are foundational.
 For example:

 If you believe life’s a party and you only go around once, your purpose will be to grab for all the gusto you can.

 If you believe life’s a bitch and then you die, your purpose will be to survive and minimize suffering.

 If you believe life’s a free-for-all competition, your purpose will be to take care of #1.